Sivalavida/Text-based-Industry-Classification/README.md

 ## Usage

 1. Clone [SEC-EDGAR-text](https://github.com/alions7000/SEC-EDGAR-text) project and modify the **document_group_section_search.json** file to only include Section 1A parts of 10-K filings and run the code (simply delete all other parts of JSON file).
-Transfer the output into `data_out/10-K/` folder here.
+By default, this will output the 10K filings of the SnP500 companies.
+Transfer the output (from the 'output_files_examples/batch_xx/' folder) into `data_out/10-K/` folder here.
+	* If you want to get 10K reports of the companies in the Russell 3000 index, run the code in the Scraper Script.ipynb with header **List of CIKs for relevant tickers**, and copy the output (data_out/scrapping_ticker_ciks.txt) to the companies_list.txt file in the SEC-EDGAR-text project, and then run that project

 1. Run **Scraper script.ipynb**.
 This populates `data_out/` folder  with: